-Families First of Florida (FFF) serves children and families by providing in-home services in the areas of individual and family counseling, case management, psychiatry, assessments, medication management, and substance abuse services.
+Families First of Florida (FFF) believes in strengthening children adults and families by providing in-home services in the areas of individual and family counseling, case management, psychiatry, assessments and substance abuse services.

-FFF also serves children who reside in foster care through our therapeutic foster care programs.
+FFF also serves children who reside in foster care through our therapeutic foster care program.